RESOStandards/reso-certification-help/docs/provider-alignment.md

 This report provides both a high-level visual summary for presentations and a detailed view for internal analysis, allowing organizations to identify where better alignment of data elements may be needed.

-## Select Organization and Providers
+## Select Organization and Provider Systems

 Select **Reports**, **Provider Alignment Report** from the toolbar.